 – Constantin Bellermann

 But his musical compositions were not always highly regarded.
 For a long time, his reputation as a composer was minimal.
-However, from the mid Nineteenth Century, his musical works were increasingly performed to critical acclaim.
+However, from the mid-Nineteenth Century, his musical works were increasingly performed to critical acclaim.
 In particular, Felix Mendelssohn’s performance of St Matthew’s Passion was an important turning point in the reputation of Bach.
-In the Twentieth Century, Pablo Cassals popularised Bach’s Cello Suites and would play his favourite Bach pieces everyday.
+In the Twentieth Century, Pablo Casals popularised Bach’s Cello Suites and would play his favourite Bach pieces every day.

 Johann Sebastian Bach: The Learned Musician

-- Johann Sebastian Bach: The Learned Musician at Amazon.com
+Johann Sebastian Bach: The Learned Musician at Amazon

 100 Bach Masterpieces